Jason-Whitmore/jpf/docs/ActivationFunctions.md

 ### Linear

-The Linear activation function is the simplest activation function included in this library.
+The Linear activation function is the simplest activation function included in this package.
 It simply returns the input value as the output.
 This function is typically used as a neural network's output layer activation function since it outputs values in (-infinity, infinity).
 This function is almost never used in hidden layers because it cannot learn non linear relationships in training data.

 ![Linear activation function](images/linear.png)